 Charming places near Cancun

-Continue reading to learn more about the Riviera Maya’s most important sites of interest.
+Continue reading to learn more about the most important sites in Riviera Maya.

-Located about 80 miles south of Cancun, Tulum is the only walled city the Maya built and the only one by the edge of the Caribbean.
-Try to visit in the early morning hours if you want to avoid the crush.
+Located about 80 miles south of Cancun, Tulum is the only walled Maya city and the only one by the edge of the Caribbean sea.
+Try to visit in the early morning hours if you want to avoid the crowds.
 Tulum has become one of the most popular destinations in Mexico, people from all over the world travel to enjoy the magic of this small beach town.

-Some 65 south of Cancun, or 14 miles north of Tulum, lies the hidden beach of Akumal, a beautiful, crescent-shaped palm-fringed bay at the edge of a dense brushland.
+Approximately 65 miles south of Cancun, or 14 miles north of Tulum, lies the hidden beach of Akumal.
+A beautiful, crescent-shaped palm-fringed bay at the edge of a dense tropical jungle.
 Developed by Mexican industrialist and scuba-diving enthusiast Pablo Bush, Akumal is famous for excellent snorkeling and diving.
-Expert instruction and equipment are available.

 3.- Playa del Carmen

-The fastest growing destination in the state of Quintana Roo.
-Just a few years ago, this former fishing hamlet served merely as a springboard for visitors taking the ferry to Cozumel.
+The fastest-growing destination in the state of Quintana Roo.
+Just a few years ago, this former fishing town served merely as a connection for visitors taking the ferry to Cozumel.
 Nowadays, it has become the second most important city in the state, just below Cancun.
 The best part is that Playa del Carmen still preserves a certain small-town charm and bohemian vibes.

-The most important eco-archaeological Park in Riviera Maya.
-It has more than 40 activities for all ages, one of the traveler’s favorites’ are its Underground Rivers.
-There’s also a wonderful Aquarium featuring exotic sea creatures and sea turtle hatchery, Aviary, and excellent restaurants, some right on the beach.
+Xcaret is the most important eco-archaeological park in Riviera Maya.
+It has more than 50 activities for all ages.
+One of the favorite spots for travelers is its underground rivers.
+There is also a wonderful aquarium with exotic marine species and sea turtle nests, an aviary, and excellent restaurants by the beach.

-The park has cultural shows with live music, including a fascinating reenactment of the Mayan ball game, concerts of pre-Hispanic music and rituals, and excellent folk dancing and singing.
+The park features cultural shows with live music, including a fascinating recreation of the Maya ball game, pre-Hispanic music concerts and rituals, and a nightly performance called Xcaret México Espectacular.

 5.- Sian Ka’an

-About two and a half hours south of Cancun is the Sian Ka’an nature reserve, Mexico’s largest protected area and a UNESCO-designated World Heritage Site.
-Here visitors can appreciate the region’s varied wildlife while boating or even floating in clear winding canals.
-Covering more than one million acres, the reserve is composed of semi-evergreen tropical forest, wetland, savanna and marine habitats.
+About two and a half hours south of Cancun is the Sian Ka’an Natural Reserve, Mexico’s largest protected area and a UNESCO-designated World Heritage Site.
+Here, visitors can appreciate the region’s varied wildlife while boating or even floating in clear winding canals.
+Covering more than one million acres, the reserve is composed of semi-evergreen tropical forests, wetlands, savanna, and marine habitats.
 Not surprisingly, the varied landscape is home to an abundance of birds and animals.

-Archeology buffs, bird watchers (more than 200 species of birds migrate here annually) and nature lovers will want to visit Coba, about 30 miles northwest of Tulum.
-Decidedly unique among Yucatecan archaeological sites, it is the largest (nine square miles), boasts the tallest pyramid (Nohoch Mul, 122 feet), and has four lakes and numerous stelae — none which have been found at any other site on the peninsula.
+Archeology explorers, bird watchers (more than 200 species of birds migrate here annually) and nature lovers will want to visit Cobá.
+It’s located about 30 miles northwest of Tulum.
+Decidedly unique among Yucatecan archaeological sites, it is the largest (nine square miles), has the tallest pyramid (Nohoch Mul, 122 feet), and has four lakes and numerous stelae — none of which have been found at any other site on the peninsula.

-Regarded as one of the world’s greatest Natural Wonders, Xel-Há provides one of the best experiences in the heart of the Riviera Maya.
+Regarded as one of the world’s greatest Natural Wonders, Xel-Há provides one of the best experiences in the heart of Riviera Maya.
 This park with four interlocking lagoons makes swimming and snorkeling superb.
-There are also jungle trails, a shell-strewn beach (great for exploring, though they are not for swimming).
+There are also jungle trails, a beach (great for exploring, though not for swimming).
 This place is very near Tulum, so many people visit both wonders in one day.

 8.- Puerto Morelos

 Xcacel beach is located about 40 minutes south of Playa del Carmen.
 This stunning turtle sanctuary is also home to an amazing cenote.
-Each year, from April to October, hundreds of green sea turtles and loggerhead turtles make their seaward journey to nest along the Xcacel beach.
+Each year, from April to October, hundreds of green sea turtles and loggerhead turtles make their seaward journey to nest along the coast.

-As you just read, the Riviera Maya is the perfect place to escape from reality and enjoy nature at its best.
+As you just read, Riviera Maya is the perfect place to escape from reality and enjoy nature at its best!